MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/topnestedoperator.md

 ### Use `with` `others` to explore excluded data

-This query showcases the `with` `others` specification in action.
 When incorporated within a `top-nested` clause, the `with` `others` specification introduces an extra record that aggregates data excluded from the top results.
-In the provided example, an extra record emerges in the `State` and `aggregated_State` columns, representing the collective latitude of all states except Kansas and Texas.
-Moreover, the `EndLocation` and `aggregated_EndLocation` column reveals an extra nine records.
+In the following query, an extra record is created in the `State` and `aggregated_State` columns, representing the collective latitude of all states except Kansas and Texas.
+Moreover, the `EndLocation` and `aggregated_EndLocation` column have an extra nine records.
 These records show the combined latitude of end locations not qualifying as the top location within each state and source.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5qpRKMkv0M1LLS5JTVEwUshPUwguSSxJVSjPLMlQyC/JSC0qVrBVUHLMyVHwB/Eg0sVKCkmVCsWluRpOqemZeT6JJZo6XArIRhmDjcovLUpOJaTUEKTUNS/FJz85sSQzPw+33UBFCjBVWJwAABtuhnPYAAAA" target="_blank">Run the query</a>